ngnlang/ngn/README.md

 ```

 ### `includes(pattern)`
 Determine if a string includes a given pattern.
-Returns a boolean.
+Returns a bool.

 ```ngn
 const weather = "sunny"